How we present ourselves and others is influenced by our culture, and these differences invariably impact your MBA candidacy.

 “Given the huge volume of applications – especially from certain highly competitive pools such as India and China – it’s so important that candidates do the work of reflecting on their motivations and values to really convey that more personal side,” says Fortuna’s Jessica Chung, former UCLA Anderson Associate Director of Admissions.
 “It can be pretty tough to get this notion through to some candidates, particularly those who come from cultures that are extremely accomplishment-driven and/or who perceive vulnerability as weakness, which oftentimes translates into difficulty writing reflectively in their essays.
 Thinking back, I’ve really leaned on the coach/client relationship in these instances, because the trust and bond we developed facilitated digging deeper to extract these personal stories to create something memorable.”

-For a candid assessment of your chances of admission success at a top MBA program, sign up for free consultation.
+For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.

 4. Understand the MBA interview landscape.